-From incorporation through December 31, 2005, we were taxed as a corporation under Subchapter C of the Code.
+From incorporation through December 31, 2005, we were taxed as a corporation under Subchapter C of the Internal Revenue Code (the Code).
 We intend to seek to be treated for federal income tax purposes as a RIC under Subchapter M of the Code as of January 1, 2006.
 To qualify for the benefits allowable to a RIC, we must, among other things, meet certain source-of-income and asset diversification and income distribution requirements.
 Pursuant to this election, we generally will not have to pay corporate-level taxes on any income that we distribute to our stockholders.
 However, such an election and qualification to be treated as a RIC requires that we comply with certain requirements contained in Subchapter M of the Code that may affect our ability to pursue additional business opportunities or strategies which, if we were to determine we should pursue such strategies, may diminish the desirability of or impede our ability to qualify as a RIC.
 For example, a RIC must meet certain requirements, including source-of-income, asset diversification and income distribution requirements.
-The income source requirement mandates that we receive 90% or more of our income from qualified earnings, typically referred to as "good income."
-Qualified earnings may exclude such income as management fees received in connection with our SBIC or other potential outside managed funds and certain other fees.
-As of the date of this report, we cannot determine the probability that during 2006 we will qualify as RIC when we file our 2006 federal tax return.
-See "Certain United States Federal Tax Considerations-Taxation as a Regulated Investment Company."
+The income source requirement mandates that we receive 90% or more of our income from qualified earnings may exclude such income as management fees received in connection with our SBIC or other potential outside managed funds and certain other fees.
+As of the date of this report, we have not determined the probability that during 2006 we will qualify as RIC when we file our 2006 federal tax return.